Benefits of Drinking WaterJul 08, 2022

 Drinking water can help relieve headaches and migraines, which are indications of dehydration.
 If our brains are made up of 75% water, not drinking enough water will affect our focus and mind connections, impacting our mood, focus, and ability to think clearly.

 5. Prevent muscle and joint pain

 Aching muscles and joints can be a sign of dehydration.
 Drinking more water can keep the aches and pains away, and prevent your muscles from getting tired during a workout.
-Our muscles composed of 75% water, so not enough, will cause leg cramps and as well as a poor performance.
+Our muscles are composed of 75% water, so not enough, will cause leg cramps as well as poor performance.